Evan Marzilli: Amateur career

 Marzilli attended Bishop Hendricken High School in Warwick, Rhode Island, graduating in 2009.
 He enrolled at the University of South Carolina to play college baseball for the South Carolina Gamecocks.
 In 2011, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Marzilli in the eighth round of the 2012 MLB draft.
 He began his professional career with the Missoula Osprey of the Rookie-level Pioneer League.
 The Diamondbacks invited Marzilli to spring training in 2016.
 Marzilli spent 2016 with both the Reno Aces and the Mobile BayBears, where he hit .227 in 123 games.
 He became a free agent after the 2018 season.

 Chicago Cubs

 On December 18, 2018, Marzilli signed a minor league deal with the Chicago Cubs.
 He was released on March 24, 2019.

 Gary SouthShore RailCats

-On April 19, 2019, Marzilli signed with the Gary SouthShore RailCats of the independent American Association.
+On April 19, 2019, Marzilli signed with the Gary SouthShore RailCats of the American Association of Independent Professional Baseball.

 Arizona Diamondbacks (second stint)

-His contract was purchased by the Arizona Diamondbacks on July 7, 2019.
-He became a free agent at the end of the season.
+On July 7, 2019, Marzilli's contract was purchased by the Arizona Diamondbacks organization.
+In 22 games split between the Double–A Jackson Generals and Triple–A Reno Aces, he slashed .123/.286/.193 with one home run and three RBI.
+Marzilli elected free agency following the season on November 4.